tenox7/lsblk/README.md

 # lsblk for windows

-A utility similar to Linux *lsblk(1)* for Windows.
+Utility similar to Linux *lsblk(1)* for Windows.
 This is not a port of the Linux lsblk source code but rather a completely new utility with just a similar output.

 The latest version supports printing drive letters, mount points and filesystem types.